Standard-Unix-Notes/unix-notes/docs/JOURNAL.md

 Journal will use GNU shred(1) where available for deleting temporary files.

+If notes(1) was setup with the command *notes init git* then journal(1) will make git commits for every change.

 ## Sub-command config

 Displays the 'config' file, where the Jrouanl files are kept and also